sm2302-aug23/grp-r-superfectagoras/README.md

 ### Part 2: mode_backtrack

+1.  **Objective:**

+- Find out what is the most frequently occuring number of times backtracking occurs in a sequence .
+Save this value as `mode_backtrack`

+2.  **How:**

+- Create a new `backtrack_count` function to count number of backtracks in a sequence

+  - Works similarly to `backtrack` except it immediately resets `below_init` and `above_init` as `FALSE` whenever both of them are `TRUE`

+  - The function counts how many times it has done this, and returns that count

+- Create a new function called `mode_calculator`, which checks the mode inside a list/vector/column.

+- Filtering the data

+  - Using `backtracks_df`, mutate the data so it has a new column for `freq`, whose value is obtained from using `backtrack_count`

+  - Get the mode using `summarise()` and using `mode_calculator`

+  - Do `pull(1)` to get the value as a vector/double

 #### Resulting mode_backtrack

     ## [1] 1

+This means that the mode of the number of backtracks is `1`.

 ### Part 3: max_after_backtrack

+1.  **Objective:**

+- Find out what is the maximum value reached after the first backtrack of these sequences.
+Save this vector as `max_after_backtrack`

+2.  **How:**

+- Create a new `max_backtrack` function to get the number after the first backtrack

+  - Works similarly to `backtrack` except it also saves the current number that triggered `above_init` to be TRUE.
+Return this number.

+- Filtering the data

+  - Using `backtracks_df`, mutate the data so it has a new column `max_backtrack`, whose value is obtained from using `max_backtrack function`

+  - Use `pull()` to get the new column as a vector.
+Save it in `max_after_backtrack`

 #### Resulting max_after_backtrack

+Converted to the tibble for the sake of the README.
+The original code should output a very long vector instead.

     ## # A tibble: 8,229 × 1
     ##    max_after_backtrack